galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 };
 ```

-It will create three endpoints `/movies`, `/villains/{id}` and `/heroes/{id}` returning some mock data as my goal here if just to focus on the GraphQL part.
+It will create three endpoints `/movies`, `/villains/{id}` and `/heroes/{id}` returning some mock data, as my goal here is to just focus on the GraphQL part.
 You can take a look [here](https://github.com/galexandrade/heroes-graphql/blob/master/rest-api-server/index.js) to see the full code.

 Running `yarn start` or `npm start` you should be able to start the server and hit those endpoints.